This Must Be the Place

 Hotels aren’t always the best at describing themselves, but El Cosmico accurately characterizes their Airstreams as “an armada afloat on a vast sea of desert.”
 They’re also a damn good time, and if you stay in one, it doesn’t take long for it to feel like your new home, and a direct extension of yourself.
 With the average hotel room, you can easily start feeling boxed up in someone else’s world.
 With El Cosmico, the world is yours.

 The trailers are classic works of design, and they benefit from a cautious restoration that doesn’t try to make them more than they ever were.
-It leaves them with an austere beauty that brings to mind Marfa’s other desert armada: Donald Judd’s concrete boxes.
+They’re left with an austere beauty that brings to mind Marfa’s other desert armada: Donald Judd’s concrete boxes.

 Mr. Judd famously disagreed that his art was minimalist, calling it “the simple expression of complex thought.”
 That sounds about right for El Cosmico, too.
 The Airstreams and other accommodations (including tents, tepees, and yurts) are perfectly sparse and free of needless things.
 What they have instead is an eager presence that takes you quickly back to the road trips and roadside attractions of the mid-century American West — a vanished moment that still has a firm grip on the national consciousness.